slimandslam/schwab-client-js/docs/SchwabConfig.md

 ## Creating Your Schwab App
-I'm assuming that you've logged into developer.schwab.com, went to your "dashboard" and are creating an app.
+I'm assuming that you've logged into developer.schwab.com, went to your "[dashboard](https://developer.schwab.com/dashboard/apps)," and are creating an app.

 ![Create A Schwab App](images/CreateApp.jpg)